hssn-20/dvq/README.md

-# DVQ - DNA Validations and Quick comparisons
+# DVQ - DNA Visualisations and Quick comparisons
 Abstract
 We introduce DVQ (DNA Visualisations and Quick comparisons), an open-source Python library for exploring nucleotide sequences using a variety of methods.
 Understanding DNA sequences intuitively isimportant for a variety of tasks in biology.
 DVQ aims to be a one-stop comprehensive library that makes explainable DNA easy for geneticists, researchers, and practitioners who need explanations.
 For practitioners, the library provides an easy-to-use interface to generate visualisations for their sequencesby only writing a few lines of code.
 In this report, we demonstrate several example use cases across different types of sequences as well as visualisations.